 Food Sales or Service

-ISU organizations and departments/units must adhere to State of Iowa Food Code and ISU procedures for food service.
-Food that is handled or prepared improperly can cause foodborne illness.
-Safety in food preparation and service is important at all ISU events.
+ISU departments/units and other organizations (including recognized student organizations) must adhere to the Iowa Food Code and ISU procedures for food service.
+Safe food preparation and service is important at all ISU events to prevent foodborne illness.

-To ensure that ISU food sales or service does not conflict with existing university food contracts and meets health and safety regulations, ISU organizations and departments/units must obtain approval for sales and/or service of food-related items.
-Student organizations obtain authorization through the Event Authorization system, while ISU departments/units may contact the Office of Risk Management directly (email@example.com or 515-294-7711) for assistance with licensing and procedures for food at events.
+To ensure that ISU food sales or service do not conflict with university food contracts and meet health and safety regulations, ISU departments/units and other organizations must obtain approval for sales and/or service of food-related items through the University Event Authorization system.

 Recognized student organizations at Iowa State University may be exempt from licensing requirements when the following conditions are met:

-- The organization sells food, after approval by Event Authorization, once per week or less (and not on two consecutive days)
+- The organization sells food, after approval by University Event Authorization, once per week or less (and not on two consecutive days).

-- Hand-washing stations and other health/safety best practices for temporary food establishments are utilized
+- Hand-washing stations and other health and safety best practices for temporary food establishments are utilized.

 The above requirements do not apply to the following: